discrete-notes/discrete-notes.github.io/_posts/2023-01-20-low-crossing.md

 These structures have a lot of applications in geometry, theory of ML, and discrepancy theory.
-The simple example given during the talk is the following: suppose you have a set system and you have to answer queries of the form "list the points in hyperedge X".
-If you have a spanning path with low crossing number, you can build a succinct data structure to answer such queries.
-Indeed, for a given hyperedge the path crosses the border only a small number of times, and it is enough to remember what are the points of entry and exit.
+A simple example is the following: suppose you have a huge set system, and you want to succinct data structure to answer queries of the form
+"list the points in hyperedge X".
+If you have a spanning path with low crossing number this can be done very efficiently.
+Indeed, you just have to store the points in the order of the path, and then* for every hyperedge store a few intervals.
+This is because for any hyperedge the path crosses the border only a small number of times, and it is enough to remember what are the points of entry and exit.
+See the picture below.

 ![](../assets/crossing-nb-3.png){: .center-image width="90%"}